QWERTY: Properties

 Contrary to popular belief, the QWERTY layout was not designed to slow the typist down, but rather to speed up typing.
-Indeed, there is evidence that, aside from the issue of jamming, placing often-used keys farther apart increases typing speed, because it encourages alternation between the hands.
+Indeed, there is evidence that to place often-used letter pairs farther apart increases typing speed, because it encourages alternation between the hands.
 (On the other hand, in the German keyboard the has been moved between the and the to help type the frequent digraphs TZ and ZU in that language.)
 Almost every word in the English language contains at least one vowel letter, but on the QWERTY keyboard only the vowel letter is on the home row, which requires the typist's fingers to leave the home row for most words.

 A feature much less commented on than the order of the keys is that the keys do not form a rectangular grid, but rather each column slants diagonally.
 This is because of the mechanical linkages – each key is attached to a lever, and hence the offset prevents the levers from running into each other – and has been retained in most electronic keyboards.
 Some keyboards, such as the Kinesis or TypeMatrix, retain the QWERTY layout but arrange the keys in vertical columns, to reduce unnecessary lateral finger motion.